hegdeashwin/sitejson/README.md

 sitejson
 ========

-Node command line application used to read JSON data and put in web page
+Node command line application used to read JSON data and put in web page.
+Test